Yorkbenno/Yorkbenno.github.io/_pages/UG.md

 Below are displayed in the format of
 `Course Code + Number of Credits + Course Name`

-Some of the course reviews are also provided on the USTSPACE website.
+At the end of this page I provided some links to my course reviews on the [USTSPACE](https://ust.space) website.
 You need to acquire a UST account to access those content.

+Since I am currently also a Senior Student Ambassador of HKUST, so feel free to ask me questions related to these courses on the [addmission website](https://join.hkust.edu.hk/meet-our-students).

 ## UG Year 1